Ua mau ke`ea o ka`aina i ka pono…

 We invite all of you to enjoy learning about our island culture “through Hawaiian eyes”, from the perspective of our native people.
 You can do this through this website, by participating in our various tours and other activities, or by becoming a member of our Hawaiian civic club.

-Our beautiful ahu pohaku, stone marker identifying the boundary between the ahupua`a of Kane`ohe and Kailua, was dedicated July 27th at Castle Junction – but auwe!
-It was vandalized on Aug.
-24th.
-A special fund has been set up at Hawaii Maoli for donations to defray the costs for rebuilding this important cultural monument.
+Our beautiful ahu pohaku, stone marker identifying the boundary between the ahupua`a of Kane`ohe and Kailua, was re-dedicated December 6, 2013, at Castle Junction.
+Mahalo to all who donated to the Ahu Pohaku fund, set up at Hawaii Maoli, to defray the costs for rebuilding this important cultural monument.
 Ph.
-235-8111 at the Ko`olaupoko Hawaiian Civic Club or 394-0050 at Hawaii Maoli if youwould like to donate. for more information.CLICK HERE
+235-8111 at the Ko`olaupoko Hawaiian Civic Club or 394-0050 at Hawaii Maoli if youwould like to donate.
+For more information.CLICK HERE

 Celebrating Kanaka & Heritage…